cronologic-de/ug_timetaggermodule/source/hardware.rst

 Pins without labels are unused.
 Some signals are optional and do not have to be connected, as is described in :numref:`Section %s<sec io>`.

+Pins that must not be connected are marked as DNC.

 .. _jb1 table: